 Kim Wright was on the faculty for Omega Institute of Holistic Studies for 2014.
 She was the keynote presenter for their inaugural intensive offering on holistic divorce in July.
 Omega Institute is “the nation’s most trusted source for wellness and personal growth” offering workshops, professional trainings, and wellness vacations at their New York location.
 Omega’s programs “inspire an integrated approach to personal and social change.
 Omega provides a forum for people to be exposed to new ideas and ways of navigating an increasingly complex world in the presence of leading thinkers of the day, such as Al Gore, Deepak Chopra, Gloria Steinem, Maya Angelou and many other creative, talented teachers.”

 In 2009, the American Bar Association named Kim Wright a “Legal Rebel” for Collaboration.
 The ABA Legal Rebels are “finding new ways to practice law, represent their clients, adjudicate cases and train the next generation of lawyers.”

 The ABA also asked her to write one of their flagship books, Lawyers as Peacemakers, Practicing Holistic, Problem-Solving Law, which became an ABA best-seller.
-Her second book is due out in 2016.
+Her second ABA book, Lawyers as Changemakers, The Global Integrative Law Movement, was released in December, 2016.